Introduction.

 - Click somewhere in the code and press F5 Key to run the Code.

-The output on the debug window will be as shown below:
+The output in the debug window will be as shown below:

 Description Length Width Area Bed Room1 21 16 336 Bed Room2 22 17 374 Bed Room3 23 18 414 Bed Room4 24 19 456 Bed Room5 25 20 500

 We have not entered the second parameter Key Value in the above example.
-The printing section uses an object variable to retrieve each ClsArea Class Object item, in the same order, as they were added to the Collection, and prints it’s property values into the Debug Window.
+The printing section uses an object variable to retrieve each ClsArea Class Object item, in the same order, as they were added to the Collection Object, then prints its property values in the Debug Window.

 The following code snippet can be replaced, in the above code, to retrieve each item from the Collection Object.
 This will use the item sequence number, as a parameter to the Item Method to retrieve each object, in the same order as they were added to the Collection.